Osteochondritis Dissecans Specialists

 Your Message

-Osteochondritis Dissecans, also commonly referred to as an osteochondral lesion (OCL) or osteochondral defect (OCD), is a condition in which there is a cartilaginous defect within one of the joints in your foot or ankle.
-A joint, also called an articulation, is comprised by the ends of two bones that are covered by a smooth, spongy surface called cartilage.
-The purpose of joints is to withstand large compressive and loading forces while allowing fluid movement between the two bones.
-When there is damage to the cartilage within the joint, a defect is sometimes created.
+Osteochondritis Dissecans, often referred to as an osteochondral lesion (OCL) or osteochondral defect (OCD), is a condition that affects the cartilage within the joints of your foot or ankle.
+The joints, which are the connections formed by the ends of two bones, are covered by a smooth and spongy surface called cartilage.
+This cartilage is crucial because it allows for seamless movement while also enduring significant compressive and loading forces.
+When there is damage to this cartilage, it can result in a defect that causes various symptoms.

 This site does not contain or provide medical/health advice.
 The medical/health information is provided for general information and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
 The use or reliance of any information contained on this site is solely at your own risk.